trallard/BAD_days/_pages/Day1_Outline.md

 **Description**

-The Bioinformatics Awareness Days are days devoted to Bioinformatics.
-As a Marie S. Curie postdoctoral fellow @ SITRaN and Computer Science Departments at the University of Shegffield, I organized such an event to give my practical contribution in Bioinformatics, although I have to state that all this started in Naples at the Telethon Institute of Genetics and Medicine, with the great Bionformatics Core.
-Together with Tania Allard and Micke Croucer at the DCS, we decided to publicly divulgate this material to all the interested scientific community.
-The sessionsare self contained and a full run should last at most 2 hours.

-Prerequisites: Addressed to researchers already familiar with R  and basics of statistics
+**Prerequisites:** Addressed to researchers already familiar with R  and basics of statistics

 Day1 focus: "R&Bioconductor and Multiple hypothesis testing"